 *Submit a 2-3 page statement of purpose letter indicating the importance of your goals and academic interests and how these goals and interests could be satisfied by studying Organizational Communication.

-***Submit 1 letter of recommendation from an individual in a position to comment meaningfully on the applicant's potential for graduate work.
-Applicants are evaluated on the overall strength of their materials based on a balance of the following criteria: academic record as reflected in overall GPA; the strength of the recommendation letter; and the strength of the research sample submitted by the student.
+**Submit 1 letter of recommendation from an individual in a position to comment meaningfully on the applicant's potential for graduate work.
+Applicants are evaluated on the overall strength of their materials based on a balance of the following criteria: academic record as reflected in overall GPA; the strength of the recommendation letter; and the strength of the statement of purpose submitted by the student.
 The final decision is based on the overall strength of the application as reflected in all of the criteria listed.

 Degree Requirements